AstroAndyN/SonifyDSS/README.md

 The four compulsory command line arguments are:
 * `object`: The name of the astronomical object of interest or a suitable celestial coordinate to centre the DSS data on.
 The format is as used in the SkyView interface - see https://skyview.gsfc.nasa.gov/current/help/fields.html#position
 * `angsize`: The size on the sky of the data to sonify.
 This is given in arcminutes.
 Large areas (more than a few 10s of arcminutes) will take a long time to get from the DSS server.
 * `outfile`: The output audio file.
-The software will try to generate sound in a format based on the file extension, but the most reliable will be ".avi"
+The software will try to generate sound in a format based on the file extension, but the most reliable will be ".avi".
-* `soundlen`: The duration of the sound to be generated (in seconds)
+* `soundlen`: The duration of the sound to be generated (in seconds).

 The option parameters allow more detailed configuration:
 * `-h / --help`: Display the usage "help"" and exit.